 Newton Place Surgery is research active.
 We are currently taking part in National Institute for Health Research (NIHR) high quality research studies.
 Research is part of NHS work, giving patients better access to the possible benefits research brings.
 Last year, over 600,000 NHS patients chose to take part in clinical research.
-Thanks to those patients, we are learning more all the time about how to deal with a whole range of medication conditions that will improve lives.
+Thanks to those patients, we are learning more all the time about a whole range of medical conditions and the best ways of treating them.

-During your visit to Newton Place Surgery you may be invited to take part in one of the research studies we are running or we may have written to you to tell you about a research study you might be interested in taking part in.
+During your visit to Newton Place Surgery you may be invited to take part in one of the research studies we are running or we may have written to you to tell you about a research study you might be interested/ eligible to take part in.

 You will always receive clear information about what taking part in a research study would involve.
 You will have the opportunity to ask questions and obtain further details about a study.

 You are under no obligation to participate in any research project.
 Your care and your relationship with your doctor or nurse will not be affected in any way if you decided not to take part in a research study.